caradojo/trivia/coffeescript/README.md

 	jasmine-node --coffee .

 Any test source matching the pattern \*.spec.coffee will be executed.
+There is no need to compile the CoffeeScript files with this method.